botmasterai/botmasterai.github.io/content/getting-started/slack-setup.md

 #### Get the rest of your credentials

 Navigate to the **Event Subscriptions** tab and click on the toggle button in the to right corner to **on**.
-Then in the **Request URL** field that pops up, enter the same URL as in step 4. **You will get an error**.
+Then in the **Request URL** field that pops up, enter the same URL as in the OAuth & Permissions tab. **You will get an error**.
 This is normal and is due to two reasons.
 Firstly, we don't actually have an app started and listening at the mentioned URL and secondly because even if we did, we don't have our App's verification Token.
 Let's fix this!

 Navigate back to **Basic Information** and note that you now have a **Verification Token** in the App Credentials box.
 Take note of it.